Season Five is Here.

 You can find us on Apple Podcasts, Spotify, Stitcher, and our embedded audio player on this website.
 Tim Kiska hosts the program, with new episodes being released each Sunday evening.
-Hope you enjoy.
+Thanks for tuning in.

 Let's Get Social